MizbaulHaqueMaruf/Virtual-Keyboard-Project/README.md

 # Virtual Keyboard Project
- This is a project I have worked on during my internship at Opengenus.iq.
+ This is a project I have worked on during my internship at OpenGenus IQ